Income

 /KB/static/images/can-i-claim-a-deduction-for-a-home-office-as-an-employee.jpg

-Your "tax home" is generally defined as the general area of your main place of business, employment, or post of duty, regardless of where you maintain your family home.
-It is the location where you permanently or indefinitely work as an employee or self-employed individual.
-If you do not have a regular or main place of business due to the nature of your work, your tax home is considered to be the place where you regularly live.
-If you do not have a regular place of business or residence, you are considered an itinerant, and your tax home is wherever you work.
+Your tax home is the general area of your main place of business, employment, or post of duty, regardless of where you maintain your family residence.
+It is the location where you regularly conduct your work or business activities.
+If you have more than one place of work, your tax home is generally the location where you spend the majority of your working time or the place that has the strongest connection to your income-earning activity.
+If you do not have a regular or main place of business due to the nature of your work, your tax home is the place where you regularly live.

 Determining Your Tax Home

-• Main place of business or employment: Your tax home is the general area where you regularly work.
-This includes the entire city or general area in which your business or work is located.
+Main place of business or employment: Your tax home is the general area where you regularly perform your work or business.
+This is typically the location where your principal place of business or employment is located.

-• No main place of business: If your work does not have a fixed location, your tax home may be the place where you regularly live.
+No regular place of business: If you do not have a fixed or regular place of business, your tax home is generally the place where you regularly live, provided you maintain a regular residence.

 Special Cases and Exceptions